“Price is what you pay. Value is what you get.”

 - Warren Buffett

 Value comes in various forms and not just when you are buying sneakers.
-The same logic can be applied to investing in stocks.
+The same logic can be applied to equity investing.
 One should have greater exposure to companies that are cheaper than their intrinsic value and how the market is pricing them.
-Having increased exposure to value companies, defined by Nobel-Laureate Professor Fama and his partner Professor Ken French as a relatively low price-to-book ratio, has been proven to outperform across markets and over long time periods.
+Having increased exposure to value companies, defined by Nobel-Laureate Professor Eugene Fama and his partner Professor Ken French as a relatively low price-to-book ratio, has been proven to outperform across markets and over long time periods.

 By how much?